 2. The defendant knowingly and voluntarily waives the rights set out in Paragraph 1(b)-(g) above.
-The defendant also agrees to waive any objection or defense it may have to the prosecution of the charged offense in the United States District Court for the Eastern District of Michigan based on venue.
+The defendant also agrees to waive any objection or defense it may have to the prosecution of the charged offenses in the United States District Court for the Eastern District of Michigan based on venue.
 The defendant also knowingly and voluntarily waives the right to file any appeal, any collateral attack, or any other writ or motion, including but not limited to an appeal under 18 U.S.C. § 3742, that challenges the sentence imposed by the Court if that sentence is consistent with or below the recommended sentence in Paragraph 9 of this Plea Agreement, regardless of how the sentence is determined by the Court.
 This agreement does not affect the rights or obligations of the United States as set forth in 18 U.S.C. § 3742(b) or (c).
 Nothing in this paragraph, however, will act as a bar to the defendant perfecting any legal remedies it may otherwise have on appeal or collateral attack respecting claims of ineffective assistance of counsel or prosecutorial misconduct.
 The defendant agrees that there is currently no known evidence of ineffective assistance of counsel or prosecutorial misconduct.
 Pursuant to Fed.
 R. Crim.
-P. 7(b), the defendant will waive indictment and plead guilty to a one-count
+P. 7(b), the defendant will waive indictment and plead guilty to a two-count

 Information to be filed in the United States District Court for the Eastern District of Michigan.
-The Information will charge the defendant with participating in a combination and conspiracy to suppress and eliminate competition in the automotive parts industry by agreeing to rig bids for, and to fix, stabilize, and maintain the prices of, automotive high-intensity discharge ("HID") lamp ballasts sold in the United States and elsewhere, from at least as early as July 1998 until at least February 2010, in violation of the Sherman Antitrust Act, 15 U.S.C. § 1.
+Count One of the Information will charge the defendant with participating in a combination and conspiracy to suppress and eliminate competition in the automotive parts industry by agreeing to rig bids for, and to fix, stabilize, and maintain the prices of, automotive lighting fixtures, sold, in the United States and elsewhere, from at least as early as June 1997 until at least July 2011, in violation of the Sherman Antitrust Act, 15 U.S.C. § 1.
+Count Two of the Information will charge the defendant with participating in a combination and conspiracy to suppress and eliminate competition in the automotive parts industry by agreeing to rig bids for, and to fix, stabilize, and maintain the prices of, automotive high intensity-discharge ("HID") lamp ballasts sold in the United States and elsewhere, from at least as early as July 1998 until at least February 2010, in violation of the Sherman Antitrust Act, 15 U.S.C. § 1.

-3. The defendant will plead guilty to the criminal charge described in Paragraph 2 above pursuant to the terms of this Plea Agreement and will make a factual admission of guilt to the Court in accordance with Fed.
+3. The defendant will plead guilty to the criminal charges described in Paragraph 2 above pursuant to the terms of this Plea Agreement and will make a factual admission of guilt to the Court in accordance with Fed.
 R. Crim.
 P. 11, as set forth in Paragraph 4 below.

-FACTUAL BASIS FOR OFFENSE CHARGED
+FACTUAL BASIS FOR OFFENSES CHARGED